DaviMG07/DaviMG07/README.md

 # Hi, I'm Davi
-> [!info]- I am a Computer Engineering student at the State University of Feira de Santana
+- I am a Computer Engineering student at the State University of Feira de Santana
-> [!info]- I love Linux
+- I love Linux